 It is not surprising that the Foundation was intrigued by microphotography.
 The RF had always valued and promoted technologies that enabled greater efficiency, more effective management, and wider public access to resources.
 In addition to emergency projects for the war, microfilming did indeed deliver on its potential, solving problems of storage, material conservation, and distribution.

 Moreover, as the Foundation recognized, microfilm would spark a whole new industry.
 The Library of Congress microfilm program grew from 3 staff and 106,000 microfilm exposures in 1939 to 68 staff, and over 2.6 negative microfilm exposures and 1.5 million feet of positive microfilm copies in 1948.
 Over the course of twelve years, from 1936 to 1948, the RF helped establish a microfilming infrastructure by purchasing state-of-the-art equipment for institutions including the Library of Congress, the University of Chicago, Brown University, the University of Buenos Aires, the British Museum, the New York Public Library, and the Public Library of Manchester, England.
 Each of these institutions became a center that served a network of local institutions.
-For the first time, resources such as the complete catalog of the Library of Congress, often called “the most sought-after list of books in the world,” could be distributed easily and affordably to institutions across Europe, Latin America, Asia, and the South Pacific.
+For the first time, resources such as the complete catalog of the Library of Congress could be distributed easily and affordably to institutions across Europe, Latin America, Asia, and the South Pacific.

 While the Rockefeller Foundation did not pioneer microfilm, it “gave the microfilm movement a strategic push at an opportune time.”
 Many of the Foundation’s predictions did not come true immediately.
 In the early years, it seemed that just around the corner “books on shelves would become a memory” and “the library of the future would be contained in a tea caddy.”
 Nevertheless, these visions eventually materialized in the digital world.
 In fact, the global information deluge launched in part by RF-supported microfilming partly substantiated the Foundation’s enduring hope that “a freedom-thirsty world cannot be kept permanently in chains.
 Universities in exile, concentration camps, and bonfires for books are temporary phenomena.
 In the last analysis, not injustice, not Napoleon, not Hitler, but reason and truth are the conquerors of the world.”